tunequest

 ETC

-Granted, on newer iPods, the text will scroll to reveal the full name, but I’d think it would be a bit of a navigational nuisance to past all of them every time you want to hear something below the letter H.
+Granted, on newer iPods, the text will scroll to reveal the full name, but I’d think it would be a bit of a navigational nuisance to pass by all of them every time you want to hear something below the letter H.

 i’ve got a pretty good system, thought i’d share: